UT-ADL/apollo-ut-misc/tutorials/README.md

 - Select `Random Traffic` as `Runtime Template`.
 - Select `Tartu` map.
 - Select `UT Lexus` vehicle.
 After selecting the vehicle, select `Apollo_UT_Lexus`, `Apollo_UT_Lexus(Modular)` or `Apollo_UT_Lexus(TrafficLight)`  as sensor configurations.
+  + `Apollo_UT_Lexus`: sensor configurations for conducting a full analysis test.
+I.e., Apollo has to do the perception, traffic light detection, planning, localization, and control.
+  + `Apollo_UT_Lexus(TrafficLight)`: sensor configurations for conducting a semi-full analysis.
+I.e., traffic light status messages will be published by SVL simulator, and Apollo must do the localization, perception, prediction, planning, and control.
+  + `Apollo_UT_Lexus(Modular)`: sensor configurations for conducting a modular test.
+I.e., bounding boxes of the surrounding objects and statuses of the traffic lights will be published by SVL simulator.
+So, Apollo must do the localization, prediction, planning, and control only.
 - (Optional) Set the Time of Day and weather settings.
 - (Optional) Enable Traffic and Pedestrians.
 - Click on `Next`.